The Equalizer (1985 TV series): Awards and nominations

+Localizations

+The series was translated into Afrikaans for broadcast through South Africa's SABC as Die laaste uitweg.

+The series was broadcast throughout the Arab World with Arabic subtitles during the 1990s, like in Egypt through Channel 2 and Saudi Arabia through Saudi 2.

 Home media

 On February 12, 2008, Universal Studios released Season 1 of The Equalizer on DVD in Region 1 (US only).

 On May 15, 2013, it was announced that Visual Entertainment had acquired the rights to the series in Region 1.
 They subsequently released season 2 on DVD on August 26, 2014.
 Season 3 was released on October 25, 2014, followed by season 4 on November 24, 2014.

 Visual Entertainment also released a limited edition complete series set on DVD on August 19, 2014.
 The Equalizer Complete Collection Limited Edition set contains all 88 episodes plus 12 hours of bonus content including CI5: The New Professionals; the last film ever done by Edward Woodward, A Congregation of Ghosts; and The Story of The Equalizer featuring interviews with cast and crew.

 In Region 2, Universal Playback UK released season 1 on DVD on April 21, 2008.
 In late 2011, Fabulous Films announced that they had acquired the rights to the series.
 They have subsequently released seasons 2–4.
 On May 27, 2013, Fabulous Films released The Equalizer: The Complete Collection on DVD.
 This 24-disc box set contains all 88 episodes of the series as well as bonus content including an all-new documentary featuring interviews with cast and crew.

 Many fans have noted that the Region 1 version has had several of the originally used songs replaced.
 In fact nearly 50 percent of all music apart from the theme and scoring by Stewart Copeland has been replaced by "covers" due to expired music licensing agreements and the costs which would be incurred in the US to have the licensing renewed.
 In contrast, the Region 2 version contains all of the original music intact.

 In Region 4, Umbrella Entertainment has released all four seasons on DVD in Australia.